forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/metadata-operations.md

 ---
 ## Overview

-Use ``Retrieve Source`` and ``Deploy Source`` commands to move metadata between your local project and your default org.
-Use ``Source Diff`` at any time during the development process to  compare files and folders in your local project and the default org.
+Key to Salesforce development is the ability to move changes between different Salesforce development environments for various stages of testing before launching into production.
+Use these metadata operations to deploy your local changes to an org as a part of this ALM process.
+If you are working in a team, you can easily retrieve the latest changes in your org on to your local Salesforce project.
+Keep track of changes by easily viewing changes between your local files and your default org.

 ## Source Diff

 The Source Diff command makes it easier to visualize the changes between files in your local project and the metadata in your org.
 You can look at diffs for an individual file or directory.

-### Usage
-Menu options `SFDX: Diff File Against Org` and `SFDX: Diff Folder Against Org` appear when you right-click a file or folder.
+Right-click on a file or folder and run **SFDX: Diff File Against Org** or **SFDX: Diff Folder Against Org**.

 ![Source Diff command](../../../images/source_diff.png)

-You can then view individual file diffs side-by-side.
-If a file doesn’t exist locally or in the org, it doesn't show up in the list.
+View individual file diffs side-by-side.
+Note that a file doesn't show up in the list of diffs if it doesn’t exist locally or in the org.

 ## Retrieve Source

-Use the `SFDX: Retrieve Source from Org` command to bring metadata from the default org into your local project.
+Use the **SFDX: Retrieve Source from Org** command to bring metadata from the default org into your local project.
 For non-source-tracked orgs, VS Code doesn’t automatically track changes to your org, so be sure to keep track of the changes you retrieve.
 Retrieving source from an org overwrites the local versions of the source files.

 ![Retrieve source from org](./images/retrieve-source-from-org.png)